GSTT-CSC/ds-mr-spectroscopy/README.md

 Single-voxel spectroscopy (SVS) techniques are the simplest techniques to acquire and intepret so are the most widely used.
 They provide a high signal-to-noise ratio in a short scan time.

+## Intended Use

+This proof of concept ([TRL 4](https://en.wikipedia.org/wiki/Technology_readiness_level)) is intended as an application to test MRS data processing on the AIDE deployment platform.
+It is not intended for deployment in a clinical or non-clinical setting without further development and compliance with the [UK Medical Device Regulations 2002](https://www.legislation.gov.uk/uksi/2002/618/contents/made) where the product qualifies as a medical device.

 ## Project Proposal

 ### Clinical Background